 A SSM loader for each accounting source (multicore, cloud, storage, etc.).
 This daemon waits for messages arriving on a queue and authenticates them with a DN and certificate.
 If a message is deemed valid, it is saved to a spool directory for further processing.

-A DB loader, this daemon monitors the spool directory and if there are messages these are introduced in the DB in order.
-This introduction at present does not delete the previous data in the tables; it only overwrites it.
+A DB loader, this daemon monitors the spool directory and, if there are messages, these are imported in the DB in order.
+This import at present does not delete the previous data in the tables; it only overwrites it.
 Manual intervention is needed for stale data.

 The accounting data is sent several times per day by APEL in chunks of 1000 registers.
 This obviates the need for the portal to do pull requests.